 Animal Crossing: New Horizons is a laidback game for Nintendo Switch that lets you spend an enormous amount of time building the perfect home on a deserted island.
 You'll gather plenty of resources, craft furniture, and eventually invite animals to move in too.
-If you haven't played an Animal Crossing game before or want to get familiar with the new features and a refresher on starting strategy, here are a few tips that will improve your experience.
+If you haven't played an Animal Crossing game before, want to get familiar with the new features, or are starting over and want a refresher on starting strategy, here are a few tips that will improve your experience.

 Choose your friends

-Up to eight players -- four locally and four more online -- can share the same island and play at the same time.
+Up to eight players — four locally and four more online — can share the same island and play simultaneously.
 Make sure everyone is involved when you start up so you can look at the map and pick a layout you all like.
 You start with a tent and will eventually upgrade to a home.
-Choose where to pitch your tent — options include the beach and a garden-ready grassland.
-You'll also be picking out homes for a few AI neighbors.
-Make sure you have enough room to build out and develop your island dreamhome.
+Choose where to pitch your tent; options include the beach and a garden-ready grassland.
+You'll also be picking out houses for a few AI neighbors.
+Make sure you have enough room to build out and develop your island dream home.

 Check your phone

-Pretting much everything has a use in Animal Crossing: New Horizons and you'll want to grab tons materials for building items, some of which will enable you to gather still more materials.
-Your NookPhone tells you what materials you need for whatever you want to craft and ideally you'll sync up your search for weeds, branches, stones and other goods with a challenge so you're also getting currency.
+Pretty much everything has a use in Animal Crossing: New Horizons, and you'll want to grab tons of materials for building items, some of which will enable you to gather still more materials.
+Your NookPhone tells you what materials you need for whatever you want to craft.
+Ideally, you'll sync up your search for weeds, branches, stones, and other goods with a challenge, so you're also getting currency.
 Once you've gathered everything you need, swing by Tom Nook's workbench and get crafting.
 You can also collect bugs, fossils, and fish and bring them to the scholarly owl Blathers, who will let you know what you've found and put it on display in his museum.

 Meet the neighbors

-Check in regularly with the other residents of the island as they might give you items, teach you recipes, or have tasks that they want you to accomplish in exchange for payment.
-Eventually the island will also have shops with changing inventories, so make sure to stop in on those regularly as well since they might be the only way to get some items while you're building up your recipe collection.
+Check-in regularly with the other island residents as they might give you items, teach you recipes, or have tasks that they want you to accomplish in exchange for payment.
+Eventually, the island will also have shops with changing inventories, so make sure to stop in on those regularly as well since they might be the only way to get some items while you're building up your recipe collection.

 Take your time